 The Great Little Book of Afformations Review

 This post contains affiliate links.
 If you click and purchase I may earn a small commission at no extra cost to you.
-See our full Affiliate Disclosure.

 There are very few personal development books that introduce a genuinely new idea.
-Most repackage existing concepts in new language.
-The Great Little Book of Afformations by Noah St. John is one of the exceptions — it presents a simple but fundamentally different approach to working with the mind that addresses a real problem most affirmation-based practices never fully solve.
+Most repackage existing concepts in new language and call it innovation.
+This Great Little Book of Afformations review is here to tell you that Noah St. John’s book is one of the genuine exceptions — it presents a simple but fundamentally different approach to working with the mind that addresses a real problem most affirmation-based practices never fully solve.
+This review covers what the book teaches, the core concept behind afformations, what makes it different from traditional affirmation work, and who is most likely to benefit from reading it.

 Who Is Noah St. John?